1. Affordability

 Establishing a State Health Insurance Affordability Program

-Since opening our doors in 2021, Pennie has consistently heard that cost is a primary barrier to coverage for many uninsured Pennsylvanians.
+Since opening our doors in 2021 (PDF), Pennie has consistently heard that cost is a primary barrier to coverage for many uninsured Pennsylvanians.
 Pennie’s research shows that many uninsured individuals find health coverage to be unaffordable, despite the availability of federal tax credits.
-(Learn more: Pennie Uninsured Survey) These insights highlight the critical need for the Commonwealth to explore additional cost-assistance measures.
+(Learn more: Pennie Uninsured Survey (PDF)) These insights highlight the critical need for the Commonwealth to explore additional cost-assistance measures.

 Pennie has partnered with state lawmakers to explore ways to reduce the cost of health coverage.
 As part of the 2024-2025 Pennsylvania State Budget, Pennie gained the authority to establish the State Health Insurance Exchange Affordability Program.
 Once funded, this program will provide premium assistance to eligible Pennsylvanians, making coverage more affordable.
 Pennie continues to engage with lawmakers and stakeholders, highlighting the importance of funding this program and the significant benefits it will deliver to Pennsylvanians.